blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 ## Treatment of Women

-### Results of what was Instructed
+### Instructed with Single Choice

 - Considering wives one's property acquired through payment to her father
-- Prohibiting a wife from leaving one's property in any case
 - Prohibiting a wife from divorcing the husband without the help of a court (scary how a woman can be locked up in a large apartment if one is very rich, such that her screams won't be heard)
 - Hitting wives who disobey
 - Considering that a man should not questioned of his authority to beat his wife

+### Not Forbidden

+- Prohibiting a wife from leaving one's property in any case

 ## Rights of women